 The ethical responsibilities of the editors, authors and reviewers of the periodical are based on the current policy and recommendations of Elsevier in the field of publishing ethics in order to improve the quality of the publication, ensure copyright of intellectual property and exclude the possibility of misuse of copyrighted materials.

-Responsibilities of the editorial board and editors
+Ethical responsibilities of the editorial board and editors

 The decision to publish an article is made on the basis of checking the reliability of the submitted data and the importance of the work for researchers and readers.
 The editor-in-chief (scientific editor) should not have any conflict of interest regarding the articles he rejects or accepts.
-The editor-in-chief of the periodical is responsible for deciding which of the articles submitted to the journal are accepted for publication, and which are rejected.
+The editor-in-chief of the periodical is responsible for deciding which of the articles submitted to the collection are accepted for publication, and which are rejected.
 At the same time, he is guided by the periodical policy, and such legal requirements as non-defamation, plagiarism and copyright infringement.
 The editor-in-chief of the periodical may consult with members of the editorial board and reviewers when deciding on publication.

 The editor-in-chief should evaluate the manuscript solely on its scientific content, regardless of race, gender, religion, nationality, ethnic origin, citizenship or political opinion of the authors of the manuscript.